-Brennan is the Associate Director of Public Projects division at the Roy Rosenzweig Center for History New Media, and Research Assistant Professor in the Department of History and Art History.
-She completed her Ph.D. in U.S. history at Mason in 2009.
-Her dissertation, Stamping American Memory, investigates how the post office shaped American cultural memory in the late nineteenth and early twentieth century through its commemorative stamp program, and earned the Moroney Award for Scholarship on Postal History in 2010.
+Brennan is the Director of Strategic Initiatives at the Roy Rosenzweig Center for History New Media, and Research Associate Professor in the Department of History and Art History.
+She completed her Ph.D. in U.S. history at Mason in 2010.
 She earned her BA from Bates College and MA from the University of Notre Dame in American Studies.
 Prior to coming to RRCHNM in 2005, she worked as the Director of Education and Public Programs at the U.S. Navy Museum in Washington, DC for seven years and was a research assistant at the Smithsonian Institution’s National Museum of American History.

 Stamping American Memory: Collectors, Citizens, Commemoratives, and the Post, University of Michigan Press, forthcoming, digital and print project.

 A Case for Digital Collections,”Collections: A Journal for Museum and Archives Professionals 12, 4 (Fall 2016).

 “Public, First,” in Debates in the Digital Humanities 2016, eds.
 Matthew K. Gold and Lauren Klein (Minneapolis: University of Minnesota Press, 2016), http://dhdebates.gc.cuny.edu/debates/text/83.